dimztimz/unicode-proposal/README.md

 For each operation there should be at least 2 functions (or function templates).

-1. One that takes a string (or more generally, a range) and index and returns new index.
+1. One that takes a string (or more generally, a range) and index and returns a new index.
-2. One that takes pair of iterators and returns updated iterator.
+2. One that takes a pair of iterators and returns an updated iterator.

-I will now show few examples how such functions can be defined and implemented using ICU.
+I will now show a few examples how such functions can be defined and implemented using ICU.

 ```cpp